surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 # Replace the placeholder information for the following variables:
 $deviceip = '<device ip address'
 $zipfile = 'PowerShell-7.5.0-win-arm64.zip'
-$downloadfolder = 'U:\users\administrator\Downloads'  # The download location is local to the device.
+$downloadfolder = 'U:\Users\Administrator\Downloads'  # The download location is local to the device.
     # There should be enough  space for the zip file and the unzipped contents.

 # Create PowerShell session to target device